Dartington Hall: 20th century and the Dartington experiment

 The influence of Rabindranath Tagore on Leonard Elmhirst, and the interests and money of his wife Dorothy, led them to undertake an experiment in rural reconstruction at Dartington Hall.
 It is said that Tagore had become familiar with Dartington during his travels in England and influenced Elmhirst in his selection of the estate for purchase.

 The energy and investments of the Elmhirsts and a number of significant innovations in rural regeneration became organised departments working on the estate.
 The innovations included "the social and spiritual "questing" that underwrote support for peace movements, Eastern mysticism and ultimately social science; the progressive educational values that led to the founding of Dartington School; the artistic commitments that made the place an innovator in pottery and textiles and – by 1938 – a refuge for sixty or so avant-garde Continental dancers, sculptors and playwrights; and the agricultural ventures which, if never profitable, became a seedbed for research."

-In 1928, Leonard Elmirst began collaborating with Alice Blinn, who worked for Delineator Home Institute to create a home economics training centre and modernise domestic activities of the village.
+In 1928, Leonard Elmhirst began collaborating with Alice Blinn, who worked for Delineator Home Institute to create a home economics training centre and modernise domestic activities of the village.
 Blinn recommended initiatives including education, apprenticeship programmes, a laboratory, a modern kitchen, cafeteria, laundry, and lavatories, based on what was available in a modern American home.
 Unable to persuade Blinn to move to England, Elmhirst abandoned the plan.
 Blinn's recommended kitchen equipment was installed but arranged in a typical English fashion because the headmaster's wife did not like the design.

 In 1935, the Dartington Hall Trust, a registered charity, was set up in order to run the estate.

 High Cross House was built in 1932 as a home for the headmaster of Dartington Hall school.
 It was designed by Swiss-American architect William Lescaze and is now regarded as an important modernist building.
 It is Grade II* listed.

 Aller Park, the original Dartington Hall School, was built 1929–31 and designed by Ides Van Der Gracht of the New York firm of Delano and Aldrish.
 Intended as a junior school, it was built in a lavish Americanised Tudor style.
 Soon afterwards came Foxhole, the senior school built 1931–32, and boarding houses Blacklers (1933), Chimmels (1934) and Orchards (1935) in a straightforward modern idiom.
 A modern extension was added to Orchards, and a drama hall built nearby – both of 1964.
 East of the medieval Hall an arts centre and dance school with a large hall was built 1930–32, with several additions in 1938 and 1966.
 To the North of the Hall, Higher Close Students Centre was built in 1963 adjacent to the present main car park.
 Huxhams Cross and Broom Park were built 1932 as estate workers houses.
 At Shinners Bridge is the central Office of the estate (1935) and the Sawmill (1931–32).
 The Cider Press Centre was built 1976 for the growing tourist trade.